-You may be referred to NYU Langone Transplant Institute by your endocrinologist or nephrologist, or you may contact us yourself.
+You may be referred to the Transplant Institute by your endocrinologist or nephrologist, or you may contact us yourself.
 During your first visit, our team determines whether a pancreas or pancreas–kidney transplant is appropriate for you by conducting an evaluation.
-We offer evaluations in Manhattan and at NYU Winthrop on Long Island.
+We offer evaluations in Manhattan and at NYU Winthrop Hospital on Long Island.

 If you do not have a living kidney donor, we add you to the pancreas transplant waitlist until a matching kidney and pancreas from the same deceased donor are available.

-In the months following a pancreas transplant, you visit NYU Langone Transplant Institute for regular checkups.
+In the months following a pancreas transplant, you visit the Transplant Institute for regular checkups.
 Over time, we transition your care back to your nephrologist or primary care physician but remain a resource for you and your physician to ensure that you remain in good health.